hawkinsw/medava/README.md

 private List<Medicine> goods;
 ```

 Now we will have to offer a mechanism for the client to be able to add a medicine to the `Transporter`.
 Obviously the method will accept an instance of the `Medicine` class to ship.
 But what does the method return?
-Let's have it return `true` in the case where the instance of the `Medicine` that the client wants to ship is compatible with the `Transporter` and can be carried and `false` otherwise.
+Let's have it return `true` in the case where the instance of the `Medicine` that the client wants to ship is compatible with the `Transporter` and can be carried.
+The method will return `false` otherwise.
 Add the following implementation of the `load` method to the `Transporter` class:

 ```Java
     public boolean load(Medicine itemToLoad) {